EvanOman/GuessTheStateTrick/README.md

 Now if he picked the wrong state every time, that would be impressive...

-If you are interested in how computer programming can be used to aid the analysis above, check out [this notebook](https://github.com/EvanOman/GuessTheStateTrick/blob/master/Guess%20The%20State.ipynb) which quickly analyzes the structure of this problem.
+If you are interested in how computer programming can be used to aid the analysis above, check out [this notebook](https://github.com/EvanOman/GuessTheStateTrick/blob/master/Guess%20The%20State.ipynb) which quickly finds the number of unique state-name-final-characters and the number of states in each of the red, white, and blue groups.